MICAELA BOTTARI is a New York based stage and production designer.

 Micaela is a core member of The Why Collective, a NY based community of multidisciplinary artists who champion the development of new, accessible, and out of the box works.
 She is the designer for MIXT: A Living Gallery series, among other projects, and is a founding member of the Board.
-She is also a resident artist of The Flying Carpet Festival, which is a group of circus artists, musicians, and storytellers dedicated to the children who live in and around southern Türkiye.
+She is also a resident artist of The Flying Carpet Festival, which is a group of circus artists, musicians, and storytellers dedicated to the children who live in and around southern Turkey.
 In 2025 she designed and built a traveling stage for the musicians, as well as performed in the show.
-In 2024-25, she was a resident with the Colt Coeur theater company, who develop new works in and around NY.
+In 2024-25, she was a resident with the Colt Coeur theater company, and is now a core company member.

 Micaela is an MFA candidate in Theater: Design and Technical Production at Brooklyn College, and holds a Bachelor of Music in Vocal Performance from Westminster Choir College.